rust-lang/lang-team/src/frequently-requested-changes.md

 ## Cross-function type inference

-Rust's type inference stops at function boundaries; Rust requires specifying explicit types for function parameters, rather than allowing inference to work across functions.
+Rust's type inference generally stops at function boundaries; Rust requires specifying explicit types for function parameters, rather than allowing inference to work across functions.

 This is an intentional design choice: by making functions an inference boundary, type errors become easier to debug and compartmentalize, and Rust